kusumsiri/kubernetes_github_actions/README.md

 # Continuous Deployment to Kubernetes with GitHub Actions
 ## Introduction

-This repository demonstrates continuous deployment (CD) to Kubernetes with GitHub Actions.
+This repository uses the GitHub CI/CD pipeline to deploy applications on a Kubernetes cluster.